Juppi88/korona-app/README.md

 ## Korona

-This is an app for determining disc colour and player order for a korona.
-This is a React test application used for learning and studying React and Node.js.
+This is an app for collecting player stats and determining player order in [korona](https://boardgamegeek.com/boardgame/25617/korona).

+This project is used for learning and studying React and Node.js, which should be kept in mind when browsing or re-using the code.